-- Wild Bloomsbury Project - Bentham's Farm: UCL's student-led allotment project.
+- Wild Bloomsbury Project - o Bentham's Farm: UCL's student-led allotment project.
 UCL's first urban agriculture project, working to improve UCL's access to sustainably sourced vegetables.
 Bentham's Farm is a community of food growers who have established allotment space at the back of University Halls.
-They offer UCL staff and students a space to learn about and experience food production. - o IOE Garden project: student-led gardening project to boost biodiversity in UCL Institute of Education. - UCL has made a commitment to create 10,00m of more biodiverse green space on campus by 2024.
-For more information on this commitment click here. - The Global Generation Story Garden: The Story Garden, run by charity Global Generation, is an innovative and sustainable space geared towards providing links to, and benefits for, the local community.
-Throughout the project, the students developed design concepts, raised funding, gained planning permission and realised their work on a real site in central London. - o For more information on Community Food Growing Projects click here. - Brunswick Square Volunteer Gardening: An event run during the annual 28 Days of Sustainability at UCL meant to encourage and educate students in gardening, by working with a horticulturalist on one of the university's own gardens.
+They offer UCL staff and students a space to learn about and experience food production. - OE Garden Project: student-led gardening project to boost biodiversity in UCL Institute of Education. - The Global Generation Story Garden: The Story Garden, run by charity Global Generation, is an innovative and sustainable space geared towards providing links to, and benefits for, the local community.
+Throughout the project, the students developed design concepts, raised funding, gained planning permission and realised their work on a real site in central London. - Sidney Boyd Court Tree Planting: An event run during the annual 28 Days of Sustainability at UCL meant to simultaneously green the borough, enrich biodiversity, improve health and wellbeing, and alleviate the impacts of climate change. - For more information on Community Food Growing Projects click here.